 Tissue flap breast reconstruction involves the transfer of skin, fat, or muscle to form a tissue flap that helps to recreate the breast.
 During tissue flap reconstruction, a breast mound is created using tissue taken from other parts of the body (i.e. the abdomen, back, thighs, or buttocks), which is then transplanted to the chest by reconnecting the blood vessels.
 Flap procedures are more complex than implant reconstruction procedures, and recovery can take more time (although the overall reconstruction timeline is shorter) because flap reconstruction involves surgery at the chest and the donor site.
 Unlike traditional implant reconstruction with expanders, flap procedures form full-size breasts that look and move naturally because they are made from human tissue.
 Breasts created from flaps need a healthy blood supply to survive, and there are a number of options in terms of harvesting the blood vessels for the procedure.

 Tissue flap reconstructive options include:

 Breast reconstruction surgery is performed under general anesthesia, and usually takes 3-8 hours, depending on the type of surgery you are having, the complexity of the procedure, and if one or both of your breasts are being reconstructed.

-The timing of the surgery can be customized to meet your specific needs, as explained below:
+The timing of the surgery can be customized to meet your specific needs: